mi-examples/pp-dev-js/packages/pp-dev/README.md

 Example: `1`

-Description: Defines the Portal Page Id that used to get portal page variables values.
+Description: Defines the Portal Page ID that used to get Portal Page Variable values.

 #### `miHudLess`